ietf-wg-cellar/matroska-specification/notes.md

   ...
 </Cluster>
 ```
+Figure: SimpleBlock with a Frame That References Another Frame, with the EBML Tree Shown as XML

 Frames that are RAPs (i.e., frames that don't depend on other frames) **MUST** set the keyframe
 flag if they are in a `SimpleBlock` or their parent `BlockGroup` **MUST NOT** contain
 a `ReferenceBlock`.

-BlockGroup with a frame that references no other frame, with the EBML tree shown as XML:

 ```xml
 <Cluster>